Jt80149/dotfiles/README.md

 I went back through the .vimrc file and added the vundle#end to the script.
 I ran the script and it worked out well.
 Pictures are added to show what it is supposed to look like now.

+It ended up improving it since the script never executed before. it does now.

 ![TASK 1 Re-work](https://github.com/user-attachments/assets/c0499df8-f6c2-4084-9734-599de46da67b)

 ![TASK 1 Re-work 1](https://github.com/user-attachments/assets/14d89ae4-8cff-4aca-8b83-f2700025cdb4)